dwightjack/grunt-ejs-render/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History

+0.2.7 - updated dependencies, `data` options now accepts a function which returns an object (thanks @ertrzyiks)

 0.2.6 - fix typos (thanks @derekbasch) and updated dependencies